Mumford & Sons: Musical style and development

 The band's change in sound on their third album was described by Lovett as a "natural departure".
 At the end of the Babel tour Winston Marshall traded his banjo for electric guitar in sound checks and Mumford started playing more drums as the band jammed on heavy instrumentals and even some Radiohead tunes.
-Banjo does not feature on the record, an instrument that had become synonymous with the band.
+Banjo, an instrument that had become synonymous with the band, does not feature on the record.
 NME reported that the band's sound is "More expansive than ever and decidedly heavier, thanks to the shift in instrumentation."
 The group also employed a full drumkit instead of kick drum.
 "We've had our standard line-up of instruments for the last six years and we felt like that was our palette, [but] we started picking up other stuff," said Lovett.
 "It's a very natural departure from some of that rootsier stuff."

 Lovett told NME that working with James Ford for Wilder Mind was part of trying something new.
 "We felt a need for change.
 Not from Markus [Dravs], but he was so closely attached to those first two records that as we had taken that time off, we wanted to try doing something new.
 It felt like, if we do our third record with Markus, does that mean we do our ninth and 10th records with Markus?
 At some point you have to try different things, as we collectively felt like it was time to try other stuff.
 Markus knows that we might well make the next record with him.
 We definitely haven't broken up [with Dravs], we're just playing the field!"

-Gentlemen of the Road
+Lyrical themes

+Many of Mumford & Sons' songs seem to be "laden with the themes and imagery of faith - often drawing specifically upon the Christian tradition."
+Songs that have been emphasised as correlating with Christian elements include "Believe", "Guiding Light" and "Roll Away Your Stone".
+The band's lead singer, Marcus Mumford, was also raised in a devout Christian home, with his parents, Eleanor and John Mumford leading the Vineyard Church in the United Kingdom and Ireland.
+However, when questioned about their Christian affiliation, Mumford was quick to push away from any form of religious adherence, stating, "I wouldn't call myself a Christian...
+I've kind of separated myself from the culture of Christianity... [but my] spiritual journey is a work in progress."
+Later, Mumford reaffirmed this position on behalf of the band, responding to a question about whether the band's songs relate to Mumford's journey back to the Christian faith of his childhood by stating, "It's not about that all, sorry!
+I don't even call myself a Christian.
+Spirituality is the word we engage with more.
+We're fans of faith, not religion."